Find schools that offer these popular programs

 - Visual and Performing Arts

-The Maryland Department of Labor, Licensing and Adult Learning's Division of Workforce Development and Adult Learning administers the External Diploma Program.
-The EDP allows adults to earn a high school diploma through demonstrating skills that are comparable to different academic areas.
+The Maryland Department of Labor, Licensing and Adult Learning's Division of Workforce Development and Adult Learning administers the National External Diploma Program.
+The NEDP allows adults to earn a high school diploma by demonstrating skills that are comparable to different academic areas.
 Adults may have learned these skills through life experience or work experience.
-The skills tested through the EDP include reading, social awareness, mathematics, writing, self awareness, aesthetic awareness, oral communication, scientific awareness, consumer awareness and critical thinking.
+The skills tested through the NEDP include reading, social awareness, mathematics, writing, self-awareness, aesthetic awareness, oral communication, scientific awareness, consumer awareness and critical thinking.

-The EDP is not classroom based.
-All work is done at a self-guided pace and meetings are one-on-one with the student and EDP personnel.
+The NEDP is not classroom based.
+All work is done at a self-guided pace and meetings are one-on-one with the student and NEDP personnel.

 Completing the Program

-To successfully complete the EDP, students must create a skills portfolio and complete evaluations by EDP advisors.
+To successfully complete the NEDP, students must create a skills portfolio and complete evaluations by NEDP advisors.
 The evaluations involve students performing activities that showcase their skills and knowledge.
-A student's portfolio and evaluation results must showcase 100% scored in 65 competency areas for the student to pass the program.
-Additionally, students are tested in one unique skills area related to their personal work and life experience.
-Once the EDP is completed, students are awarded a Maryland high school diploma from the State Board of Education.
+Students must produce evaluation results that showcase their competency in ten areas in order to pass the program.
+These areas are financial, civic, and health literacy; geography; history; science; and the 21st century workplace.
+Additionally, students are tested for college and career readiness.
+Once the NEDP is completed, students are awarded a Maryland high school diploma from the State Board of Education.